BreakingBytes/breakingbytes.github.io/content/PV-electrical-mismatch.md

 ## Ohms Law

-According to Ohm's law because the cells and modules in a PV system are all in series, then they must all carry the same current, `I`, the total votlage of each module, `Vmod`, is the sum of the cell voltages in that module, and the total string voltage, `Vstr`, is the sum of the modules voltages in the string.
+According to Ohm's law, because the cells and modules in a PV system are all in series, then they must all carry the same current, `I`, the total voltage of each module, `Vmod`, is the sum of the cell voltages in that module, and the total string voltage, `Vstr`, is the sum of the module voltages in the string.
 In the equation below, `Z` represents the impedance of each cell in a module or each module in a string.